PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_Android.md

        .event("category", "action")
        .with(tracker);
 ```
-``1`` and ``2`` are our dimension slots and ``visit``, ``billing`` are the dimension values for tracked event.
+``1`` and ``2`` are our dimension slots and ``visit``, ``billing`` are the dimension values for the tracked event.

 ### Tracking user profile attributes
 *Requires Audience Manager*

-Audience Manager stores visitors profiles which have the data from variety of sources.
+The Audience Manager stores visitors profiles which have data from a variety of sources.
 One of them can be a mobile application.
-It is possible to enrich profiles with more attributes by passing any key-value pair like gender-male, favourite_food-italian etc. It is recommended to set additional user identifiers like [email](#user-email-address) or [User ID](#user-id).
-That will allow enriching existing profiles or merging profiles rather than creating a new profile.
-For example if the user visited the website, did some actions, filled in a form with his email (his data was tracked and profile created in Audience Manager) and afterward started using a mobile application, the existing profile will be enriched only if the email was set.
-Otherwise the new profile will be created.
+It is possible to enrich the profiles with more attributes by passing any key-value pair e.g. gender: male, favourite food: Italian, etc. It is recommended to set additional user identifiers such as [email](#user-email-address) or [User ID](#user-id) which will allow the enrichment of existing profiles or merging of profiles rather than creating a new profile.
+For example, if the user visited the website, performed some actions, filled in a form with his email (his data was tracked and profile created in Audience Manager) and afterwards started using a mobile application, the existing profile will be enriched only if the email was set.
+Otherwise, a new profile will be created.

 For sending profile attributes use ``audienceManagerSetProfileAttribute`` method: